Easy Feta Dip

 EAST FETA DIP

-Dice up some tomatoes and slice some green onions.
+First, start with a large platter and a cover it with a thin layer of olive oil.
+Next, dice up some tomatoes and slice some green onions.
 Kitchen scissors work great for slicing green onions…the only way to go.

 Add some Greek seasoning here.
 Cavender’s is what I used – about 2-3 teaspoons.

-Mix it all together and you’re done.
+Finally, mix it all together and you’re done.
 Serve this Easy Feta Dip with warm sliced baguettes.
 This is a must!

 OTHER APPETIZER RECIPES: